-During the last 2 decades, a connection between mild to moderate elevations of homocysteine and heart disease has shown up in some, but not all studies.
+During the last several years, a connection between mild to moderate elevations of homocysteine and heart disease has shown up in some, but not all studies.
 Organizations like the American Heart Association (AHA) do not currently identify high homocysteine levels as a major risk factor for cardiovascular disease.

-If you have not yet been tested, do not be surprised if your doctor is somewhat reluctant to measure your homocysteine level.
-If other risk factors for heart disease are already present, knowing that your homocysteine level is elevated may not change your treatment.
+Do not be surprised if your doctor is somewhat reluctant to measure your homocysteine level.
+If other risk factors for heart disease are already present, knowing that your homocysteine level is elevated most likely not change your treatment.
 However, according to the AHA, getting screened for homocysteine levels may be useful if you have a personal or family history of cardiovascular disease and do not have the common risk factors, like smoking, high blood pressure, high cholesterol.